Cluj County: Economy

-Cluj has, after Bucharest, the largest number of companies in the country (over 32,000 firms in 2014) and ranks third after net average earning, with 1,890 lei in December 2013 (Bucharest has 2,474 lei, and Ilfov 2,138 lei); it is almost 5% higher than the national average.
+Cluj has, after Bucharest, the largest number of companies in the country (over 32,000 firms in 2014) and ranks third in net average earnings, with 1,890 lei in December 2013 (Bucharest has 2,474 lei, and Ilfov 2,138 lei); it is almost 5% higher than the national average.
 Great investors in the automotive industry, but also in IT have increased the average salary of employees, but these wage increases have led to an increase in the cost of living, reflected, for example, through higher rents than in surrounding counties.
-In Cluj companies work over 150,000 people, and after their turnover, the county ranks fifth in the Romanian business hierarchy, with €8 billion in 2012, after Bucharest (€81.9 billion), Ilfov (€13.6 billion), Argeș (€9.1 billion) and Timiș (€8.7 billion).
+Over 150,000 people work in Cluj companies, and after their turnover, the county ranks fifth in the Romanian business hierarchy, with €8 billion in 2012, after Bucharest (€81.9 billion), Ilfov (€13.6 billion), Argeș (€9.1 billion) and Timiș (€8.7 billion).
 The number of registered unemployed at the end of June 2014 was 9,744 people, and the unemployment rate, calculated on the working population, is 2.8%, being 0.6% lower than the unemployment rate in June 2013.
 In 2015, GDP per capita is +30% more than the national average.

-Cluj County is the county with the most industrial parks in the country.
+Cluj County is the county with the most industrial parks in Romania.
 Five such functional areas and another in preparation already attracted investment of over half a billion euros and led to the creation of over 5,000 jobs.

 In June 2014 industrial production increased by 19.6% over the same month in 2013, according to data released by the County Directorate of Statistics.
 Compared with the first half of 2013, between 1 January and 30 June 2014 the industrial production index was 122.3%.
 The turnover value index in industry in June 2014 was 11.7% higher than in June 2013.
 Cumulated six months, the turnover value index is 112.5% compared to the same period in 2013.
 The largest new investment in the domain was carried out in public industrial parks (Tetarom II and III, with Emerson in Muncii Blvd. and Bosch and De'Longhi in Jucu) or private ones in Dej and Câmpia Turzii.